simple-login/app/CONTRIBUTING.md

 SimpleLogin backend consists of 2 main components:

-- the `webapp` used by several clients: web UI (the dashboard), browser extension (Chrome & Firefox for now), OAuth clients (apps that integrate "Login with SimpleLogin" button) and mobile app (work in progress).
+- the `webapp` used by several clients: the web app, the browser extensions (Chrome & Firefox for now), OAuth clients (apps that integrate "Sign in with SimpleLogin" button) and mobile apps.

 - the `email handler`: implements the email forwarding (i.e. alias receiving email) and email sending (i.e. alias sending email).

-## Run code locally
+## Install dependencies

-The project uses
+The project requires:
 - Python 3.7+ and [poetry](https://python-poetry.org/) to manage dependencies
 - Node v10 for front-end.
+- Postgres 12+

 First, install all dependencies by running the following command.
 Feel free to use `virtualenv` or similar tools to isolate development environment.